nastprol/tetris/README.md

 For start: python Tetris_game.py

+#Controls
-You can control current block with LEFT and RIGHT Press SPACE for pause the game
+* You can control current block with LEFT and RIGHT
+* Press SPACE for pause the game
-Press UP to turn current block
+* Press UP to turn current block
-Press DOWN to speed up current block
+* Press DOWN to speed up current block